FatsyAlst/programming-studies/README.md

 ### University of Michigan

 - **Python for Everybody**
-  - Getting started with Python
+  - Getting Started with Python
   - Python Data Structures

 ### University of Colorado Boulder